South Vietnam Birding Tour

 Tour Details

-Tour Cost: £2950 per person
+Tour Cost: £3350 per person

-Single Supplement: £350
+Single Supplement: £440

 Included in the tour cost: All transport including airport transfers, road tolls, national park entry fees, accommodation including on the night before commencement of the tour and on the final night, hide fees, all meals, bottled water, boat trip, services of English-speaking birding guide and Calidris Birding Tours guide.

-Not included in the tour cost: International flights, travel insurance, visa (most nationalities get visa-free entry for up to 30 days), alcoholic and soft drinks, tips, laundry, excess baggage fees, hotel mini bar, phone calls and any other items of a personal nature.
+Not included in the tour cost: International flights, travel insurance, visa (many nationalities get visa-free entry for up to 30 days), alcoholic and soft drinks, tips, laundry, excess baggage fees, hotel mini bar, phone calls and any other items of a personal nature.

 Weather: Southern Vietnam has a tropical climate and in the lowlands we can expect it to be hot and humid.
 However, in the upland locations the humidity will be far lower and early mornings can be cool, although midday temperatures are still high.
+In this tropical region there can be rain at any time, although we hope that it should be mostly dry.

-Food: The food in Vietnam is typical of Southeast Asia although less spicy than that in many of the neighbouring countries.
+Food: The food in Vietnam is fairly typical of Southeast Asia although less spicy than that in many of the neighbouring countries.
 A wide range of dishes are served at every meal and vegetarian food can easily be provided so long as you tell us in advance.
 Catering to the needs of those with food allergies is usually possible but please provide details of these in advance so that we can ensure that provision for this can be made.

 Ask a question about this tour